-However, you also need to figure in for additional costs on top of the home price.
+You will also need to plan for additional costs on top of the home price.
 Some of these additional costs are optional (like the garage) and others are not (water hookup).
 They also vary depending on whether or not you are building on developed or undeveloped land.
 Either way, we want you to know your options and have a general idea of the costs involved in building a custom modular home.

 Your modular home must be set on and anchored to a foundation.
 There are two basic types to choose from, a basement or a crawlspace (a slab foundation is not an option for a modular home).
 Both have their pros and cons and which one you choose depends solely on preference.

-A basic poured basement with 8-foot walls, an egress window, insulation on the exterior to meet code, and a set of stairs will cost between $23,000 to $29,000 for a 1,600 SF ranch home.
+A basic poured basement with 8-foot walls, an egress window, insulation on the exterior to meet code, and a set of stairs will cost between $35,000 to $40,000 for a 1,600 SF ranch home.
+This estimate includes excavation/backfill, footers/walls, waterproofing, sump pit, drain tile, basement floor, sill plates, and an egress widow.
 A basement gives you additional storage or living space, but it also costs much more than a simple crawlspace.
 Your foundation cost will, of course, vary with the size of the home footprint.
 Even with the additional cost, if you consider all the extra living space and storage you receive, a basement can be a good investment.

-A block crawlspace that is around 4’ deep, including an access panel and foam board insulation to meet code will typically add to your modular home cost from $8,000 to $10,000 for a 1,600 SF ranch home.
+A block crawlspace that is around 4’ deep, including an access panel and foam board insulation to meet code will typically add to your modular home cost from $18,000 to $20,000 for a 1,600 SF ranch home.
+This estimate includes excavation/backfill, footers/walls, damp proofing, sump pit, drain tile, sill plates, and an access door/well.
 Crawlspaces can serve as a storm shelter in an emergency, and sometimes people will use them for minor storage (although they’re not easy to walk around in!).
 Your ductwork and utility lines will also be in the crawlspace.
-Once again, the cost will vary with the size.
+Once again, the cost will vary with size.

-A full HVAC system install, including the furnace, AC, air ducts and gas lines to the furnace will generally cost between $8,000 and $11,000 for a 1,600 SF ranch home.
-All homes need heat and air-conditioning.
+A full HVAC system install, including the furnace, AC, air ducts and gas lines to the furnace will generally cost between $10,000 and $15,000 for a 1,600 SF ranch home.
+Some of the homes on our website are priced to include the furnace in the home cost, but all our homes will at least need the AC unit installed on site.
 Your HVAC system includes not only the main unit but also the air ducts and gas lines that run beneath your home.
-Due to the large variation in options for furnace and air conditioner brands, we price the HVAC system separate from the home itself.

 CITY WATER HOOKUP OR A WELL